ringcentral-tutorials/ringcentral-embeddable-demos/docs/salesforce_lightning_more/index.md

 ![image](https://user-images.githubusercontent.com/733544/30905909-d1cc3730-a33b-11e7-845e-8d4e929b15d3.png)

-We will also google search the contact's name in  a new browser tab.
+We will also Google search the contact's name in  a new browser tab.
 Please allow your browser to show the popup by the way.

 ![image](https://user-images.githubusercontent.com/733544/30945908-79d63fa4-a3c6-11e7-8eff-7ffa8c8e47e2.png)

+To add a LinkedIn People Search, simply add the following:

+`window.open('https://www.linkedin.com/search/results/people/?keywords=' + contact.Name);`